jacknycz/nodal/next/NODAL_AI_INTRO.md

 - 🔄 Real-time collaboration with board sharing, presence, cursors, and optimistic node locking
 - 📱 Responsive design that works across all devices

-- 🎯 Node selection and focus capabilities with AI chat integration
+- 🎯 Node selection integrated with AI chat

 ---